Pradeep05-m/flipflop-timing-validation-systemverilog/README.md

 ---
 ### Simulation Output

-Simulation is carried out using ModelSim 2020.1.
+Simulation is carried out using EDA playground

-Waveforms will show Flip-Flop input, clock, and output.

 Verify setup and hold constraints for all random input patterns.